evmos/docs/docs/develop/smart-contracts/evm-extensions/staking.md

 - `redelegations`

-    `redelegations` queries all based on the specified criteria: for a given delegator and/or origin validator address and/or destination validator address
+    `redelegations` queries all redelgations based on the specified criteria: for a given delegator and/or origin validator address and/or destination validator address
     in a specified pagination manner.